 By opening the controller you can remove any bits of debris a little easier.
 You’ll be able to see if you’ve cleaned anything or not.
 Dismantling a controller can be a bit tricky though but it might worth doing it if it saves you the cost of a replacement controller.

-Here’s a super useful video we recorded.
+Here’s a super useful how to guide video we recorded to help you fix your Joycon drift.
 It’s quite a simple method of resolving most Analog Stick Drift problems.
 All you’ll need is a screw driver and a can of air!

 If the above video is not something you’re interested in trying for yourself and your controller is less than a year old you can contract Sony!
 It should still be within warranty and as long as they can’t prove it’s broken due to accident damage or rage quitting they’ll replace it for free.